J-HangarSpace

 Received by the Nara National College of Technology as long ago as 1965, T-6 52-0083 carries the

-abbreviation NNCT above the starboard wing.
+abbreviation NNCT above its starboard wing.

 (Photo [April 2017]: Warren Hardcastle)